JanuszJakubiak/dammr2024/README.md

 ## Nodes

-Similarly you may inspect nodes available
+Similarly you may inspect  available nodes with:
 ```
 ros2 node list
 ros2 node info <node